 (d) "O"Zone Play - With a runner on 3rd base attempting to steal home with the pitch, THE BATTER MUST BUNT OR TAKE THE PITCH.
 If the batter swings, the ball will be dead with runners returning to their original bases, the batter will be called out, and the team manager will be EJECTED.
 NO WARNING will be given in this situation.
-Exception: No penalty will be assessed when the bases loaded with two outs and full count on the batter.
+Exception: No penalty will be assessed when the bases are loaded with two outs and a full count on the batter.

-6.07 -BATTING OUT OF TURN
+6.07 - BATTING OUT OFTURN

-- (a) A batter shall be called out, on appeal, when failing to bat in proper turn, and an- other batter completes a time at bat in place of the proper batter.
-(1) The proper batter may take position in the batter's box at any time before the improper batter becomes a runner or is put out, and any balls and strikes shall be counted in the proper batter's time at bat. - (b) When an improper batter becomes a runner or is put out, and the defensive team appeals to the umpire before the first pitch to the next batter of either team, or before any play or attempted play, the umpire shall (1) declare the proper batter out; and (2) nullify any advance or score made because of a ball batted by the improper batter or because of the improper batter's advance to first base on a hit, an error, a base on balls, a hit batter or otherwise.
+(a) A batter shall be called out, on appeal, when failing to bat in proper turn, and another batter completes a time at bat in place of the proper batter.
+The proper batter may take position in the batter's box at any time before the improper batter becomes a runner or is put out and assume the proper batter's balls and strikes.

+(b) When an improper batter becomes a runner or is put out, and the defensive team appeals to the umpire before the first pitch to the next batter of either team, or before any play or attempted play, the umpire shall (1) declare the proper batter out; and(2) nullify any advance or score made because of a ball batted by the improper batter or because of the improper batter's advance to first base on a hit, an error, a base on balls, a hit batter or otherwise.